Amechi101/concepteur-market-app/project-documents/Project Specifications.md

 **Access Granted for Members**:
 - All-Access(Everything a non-member cannot do)
-- *Alter information on products (This permission is given to members achieving an influencer level of: Editor)
+- *Alter information on products (This permission is given to members achieving an influencer level of: Fashion Publisher)

+**Fashion Publishers are allowed to Add**:

+--> Adding Product Tags

+--> Adding Product Links

+--> Adding Boutiques

+**Next level is (Fashion Editor), they are allowed to Delete/Add**:

+--> Adding Product Tags

+--> Adding Product Links

+--> Adding Boutiques

+**Final level is (Fashioneer), they are allowed to Delete/Add**:

+--> Adding Product Tags

+--> Adding Product Links

+--> Adding Boutiques

+--> Fiber Content

+--> A, B (See Designer Admin Area: General Information)

 Designers Admin Area